-Our audit committee currently consists of Patrick J. Langlois, Ph.D., Ann F. Hanham, Ph.D., Steven C. Gilman, Ph.D., and David Hastings, each of whom satisfies the independence requirements under the NASDAQ Global Market listing standards and Rule 10A-3(b) (1) of the Securities Exchange Act of 1934, or the Exchange Act.
-Our Board has determined that Dr. Langlois is an "audit committee financial expert" within the meaning of SEC regulations.
-Each member of our audit committee can read and understand fundamental financial statements in accordance with audit committee requirements.
-In arriving at this determination, our Board has examined each audit committee member's scope of experience and the nature of their employment in the corporate finance sector.
+Our Audit Committee currently consists of Steven C. Gilman, Ph.D., Ann F. Hanham, Ph.D., David Hastings, and Patrick J. Langlois, Ph.D., each of whom satisfies the independence requirements under the

+NASDAQ Global Market listing standards and Rule 10A-3(b)(1) of the Securities Exchange Act of 1934, or the Exchange Act.
+Our Board has determined that each of Dr. Langlois and Mr. Hastings is an "audit committee financial expert" within the meaning of SEC regulations.
+Dr. Langlois is not standing for reelection this year, and Mr. Hastings will become the Chair of the Audit Committee when Dr. Langlois leaves the Audit Committee.
+Each member of our Audit Committee can read and understand fundamental financial statements in accordance with Audit Committee requirements.
+In arriving at this determination, our Board has examined each Audit Committee member's scope of experience and the nature of their employment in the corporate finance sector.

-Our audit committee oversees our corporate accounting and financial reporting process.
-The audit committee has the following responsibilities, among others things, as set forth in the audit committee charter:
+Our Audit Committee oversees our corporate accounting and financial reporting process.
+The Audit Committee has the following responsibilities, among others things, as set forth in the Audit Committee charter:

-- reviewing and pre-approving the engagement of our independent registered public accounting firm to perform audit services and any permissible non-audit services; - · evaluating the performance of our independent registered public accounting firm and deciding whether to retain their services; - reviewing our annual and quarterly financial statements and reports and discussing the statements and reports with our independent registered public accounting firm and management, including a review of disclosures under the section of our annual report on Form 10-K as filed March 7, 2016 titled "Management's Discussion and Analysis of Financial Condition and Results of Operations;" - · considering and approving or disapproving of all related party transactions; - preparing the audit committee report required by the SEC to be included in our annual proxy statement; - reviewing, with our independent registered public accounting firm and management, significant issues that may arise regarding accounting principles and financial statement presentation, as well as matters concerning the scope, adequacy and effectiveness of our financial controls; - · conducting an annual assessment of the performance of the audit committee and its members, and the adequacy of its charter; and - establishing procedures for the receipt, retention and treatment of complaints received by us regarding financial controls, accounting or auditing matters.
+- reviewing and pre-approving the engagement of our independent registered public accounting firm to perform audit services and any permissible non-audit services; - · evaluating the performance of our independent registered public accounting firm and deciding whether to retain their services; - reviewing our annual and quarterly financial statements and reports and discussing the statements and reports with our independent registered public accounting firm and management, including a review of disclosures under the section of our annual report on Form 10-K as filed March 13, 2017, titled "Management's Discussion and Analysis of Financial Condition and Results of Operations;" - · considering and approving or disapproving of all related party transactions; - preparing the Audit Committee report required by the SEC to be included in our annual proxy statement; - reviewing, with our independent registered public accounting firm and management, significant issues that may arise regarding accounting principles and financial statement presentation, as well as matters concerning the scope, adequacy and effectiveness of our financial controls; - · conducting an annual assessment of the performance of the Audit Committee and its members, and the adequacy of its charter; and - establishing procedures for the receipt, retention and treatment of complaints received by us regarding financial controls, accounting or auditing matters.